Graduating from college and entering “the real world” is perhaps one of the most jarring life transitions a young adult

 3, The Lowest in the Food Chain

-What I had learnt is: there is no reason to stress or lament the past.
+What I had learned is: there is no reason to stress or lament the past.
 This is a natural stage in life nearly everyone has to go through.
-For some it is more difficult than the other.
+For some, it is more difficult than the other.
 Take a break but don’t give up your search!
 A suitable job is out there.
-Eventually everyone finds what he or she is looking for.
+Eventually, everyone finds what he or she is looking for.
 The only question is a matter of time.

 However, job searches are more difficult throughout the autumn or late summer period when thousands graduate.
 You will be plunged into a fierce competition, where the HR will have piles of CVs covering their desks.
 Don’t go with the flow.
 Apply before you get your diploma or take a long break if you can afford it and send your application several months later.

 Preparation is key!
 Your CV/Resume has to be top-notch.
 If you’d like to know how to nail your next interview or how to prepare for it, we have a unique article to help you out 🙂

 In the grand scheme of things, graduates are still very young.
 Give one’s self some more time to be 100% certain about their decision is a safer bet than jumping into something and regret it later.
 Be as kind and as understanding to yourself about how you’re feeling as you would to a friend.